 We encourage all members of the University of San Diego community to report all crimes and other emergencies to University of San Diego Campus Public Safety in a timely manner.
-University of San Diego Public Safety has a dispatch center that is available by phone at (619) 260-2222 and or in person twenty-four hours a day at the University of San Diego Public Safety Office.
-Though there are many resources available, DPS should be notified of any crime, whether or not an investigation continues, to assure University of San Diego can assess any and all security concerns and inform the community if there is a significant threat to University of San Diego community.
+University of San Diego Public Safety has a dispatch center that is available by phone at (619) 260-2222 and/or in person 24 hours a day at the University of San Diego Department of Public Safety.
+Though there are many resources available, DPS should be notified of any crime, whether or not an investigation continues, to assure that the University of San Diego can assess any security concerns and inform the community if there is a significant threat to University San Diego community.